wareset/debounce-safe/README.md

 ```

 ## Why is there another `debounce` on the `npm`?
-I was looking for a function that could work quickly, without having anything superfluous in the code.
-And, most importantly, it is safe to call itself recursively.
-But I didn't find one, because all other libraries can be divided into two types - either very simple or very redundant.
+I was looking for a function that could work quickly without having anything extra in the code.
+And, most importantly, it should be safe to recursively call itself.

+But I didn't find any, because all the other libraries can be divided into two types - either very simple or very redundant.

-But not one of them is safe for recursive calls.
+And none of the existing solutions were safe for recursive calls.

 For example:

 ```js
 import _debounce from 'lodash.debounce'